temochka/sublime-text-2-github-tools/README.md

 ## Get it installed ##

 ### With The Package Control Plugin ###

+**Warning!** This will install [braver/GitHubTools](https://github.com/braver/GitHubTools), the actively maintained fork of this project.

 Press `Ctrl + Shift + P` to open the Command Palette type `pack install`, search for Github Tools and press enter.